B-UMMI/Chewie-NS/docs/getting_started/installation.rst

 ----------------

-All components of Chewie-NS are executed in `docker`_ containers and are orchestrated by `docker-compose`_, which means that you’ll need to install this container engine.
+All components of Chewie-NS are executed in `docker`_ containers and are orchestrated by `docker-compose`_, which means that you will need to install this container engine.

 Docker